pramesh01/MyDockerProject_October2024/README.md

-# 🚀 selenium-docker-multiapp-framework
+# 🚀 Selenium-Docker-Multiapp-Framework

-This repository contains a **Dockerized automation framework** for web application testing.
+  - This repository contains a **Dockerized automation framework** for web application testing.
-It is built with **Selenium, Java, TestNG, and Maven**, and leverages **Docker & Jenkins** for containerized execution and CI/CD integration.
+  - It is built with **Selenium, Java, TestNG, and Maven**, and leverages **Docker & Jenkins** for containerized execution and CI/CD integration.

-The framework demonstrates end-to-end **test automation** for two different sample web applications — a **Flight Reservation system** and a **Vendor Portal.**
+  - The framework demonstrates end-to-end **test automation** for two different sample web applications — a **Flight Reservation system** and a **Vendor Portal.**

 ---